Erase Credit Card Debt with Bankruptcy

 Generally, you should stop making credit card payments once you have begun the process of filing for bankruptcy.
 However, if you have not yet decided whether bankruptcy is right for you, continue making payments on your credit card to avoid harassment by creditors and additional damage to your credit.

-As always, the attorneys of Burr Law Offices are here to help with any and all of your bankruptcy concerns.
+As always, the bankruptcy attorneys of Burr Law Offices are here to help with any and all of your bankruptcy concerns.
 Give us a call today.